PROTEIN CONJUGATION AND BIOORTHOGONAL LABELLING

 The awareness for the need to develop site-selective protein modification methods and their use to generate chemically defined protein conjugates is recent.
 Despite several advances reported in the last 10 years, [1,2] there remains a need for additional and complementary site-selective reactions with improved kinetics and selectivities.
-These methods will expand the current available chemical toolbox and help chemists and biologists further improving their understanding of complex biochemical processes and preparing the next generation of chemically-defined modified protein therapeutics.
+These methods will expand the currently available chemical toolbox and help chemists and biologists to further their understanding of complex biochemical processes and to prepare the next generation of chemically-defined modified protein therapeutics.

-In our laboratory we are currently developing methods that allow for the site-selective modification of proteins and antibodies that are used in the clinic for therapeutic and diagnostic purposes.
-We aim to develop methods that target cysteine or lysine residues on native proteins and antibodies and that proceed under mild conditions (pH 7–8, 25–C–37ºC) using stoichiometric amounts of the reagents.
-Importantly, the conjugates should retain their activity/functionality and be fully stable under biological media.
+In our laboratory we are developing methods that allow for the site-selective modification of proteins and antibodies that are used in the clinic for therapeutic and diagnostic purposes.
+We aim to develop methods that target cysteine or lysine residues on native proteins and antibodies and that proceed under mild conditions (pH 7–8, 25–37ºC) with stoichiometric amounts of reagents.
+Importantly, the conjugates should retain their activity/functionality and be fully stable in biological media.

-Bioorthogonal labeling of specific proteins in live cells
+Bioorthogonal labelling of specific proteins in live cells

-It has been proposed the use of bioorthogonal chemical reactions for labelling and probing specific biomolecules in living systems.
-The specific labelling of biomolecules in their native environment using chemical reactions is however a very challenging task.
-Ideally, such transformations should proceed very rapidly in benign aqueous systems with complete chemoselectivity, at room temperature and physiological pH, use low reactant concentrations and non-toxic reagents.
+It has been proposed that bioorthogonal chemical reactions be used to label and probe specific biomolecules in living systems.
+However, specific labeling of biomolecules in their native environment by using chemical reactions is very challenging.
+Ideally, such transformations should proceed rapidly in benign aqueous systems with complete chemoselectivity, at room temperature and physiological pH, use low reactant concentrations and non-toxic reagents.
 The strategy should allow for coupling partners to be easily installed at any position in any protein expressed in prokaryotic and eukaryotic cells.
-Such a strategy and reaction should be a priori suitable for in vitro and in vivo applications by not interfering with normal cellular processes.
-Progressive developments in the last decade both in genetic methods for incorporation of designer amino acids on proteins and reaction engineering for chemical site-selective protein modification has provided a valuable toolbox of bioorthogonal reactions.
-Yet, the majority of the reactions and approaches available are not able to meet all the bioorthogonal requirements simultaneously, which hinders their use for solving key, unmet biological questions.
+Such a strategy and reaction should be, a priori, suitable for in vitro and in vivo applications and not interfere with normal cellular processes.
+Progressive developments in the last decade both in genetic methods for incorporation of designer amino acids onto proteins and reaction engineering for chemical site-selective protein modification have provided a valuable toolbox of bioorthogonal reactions.
+Even so, the majority of the reactions and approaches available are not able to meet all the bioorthogonal requirements simultaneously, which hinders their use to solve key, unmet biological questions.

-There still exists a need for reactions and couplings partners that allow for the development of bioorthogonal strategies with improved kinetics and selectivities and whose reactants are stable under cellular environment and plasma and do not interfere with the protein’s innate functions neither with normal cellular processes.
-Only such a strategy would allow for the labelling and monitoring of proteins in their native environment without disrupting their structure, function, activity and localisation.
+There still exists a need for reactions and couplings partners that allow for the development of bioorthogonal strategies with improved kinetics and selectivities and whose reactants are stable in cellular environments and plasma and do not interfere with the protein’s innate functions or with normal cellular processes.
+Such a strategy would allow for the labelling and monitoring of proteins in their native environment without disrupting their structure, function, activity and localisation.

-In our laboratory we are currently developing small-sized non-proteinogenic tagged amino acids bearing alkene functionalities combined with very rapid chemoselective reactions.
-We are exploring, for example, reactions that can be triggered by light in order to allow spatiotemporal controlled labeling of proteins.
-In addition, we are also exploring decaging reactions that are either triggered by light or by reaction with biocompatible reagents.
+In our laboratory we are currently developing small-sized non-proteinogenic tagged amino acids that have alkene functionalities combined with very rapid chemoselective reactions.
+We are exploring, for example, reactions that can be triggered by light to allow spatiotemporal-controlled labeling of proteins.
+In addition, we are exploring decaging reactions that are either triggered by light or by reaction with biocompatible reagents.
 We apply such methods to label and study disease-associated proteins under native conditions.

 CHEMICAL BIOLOGY OF NATURAL PRODUCTS

 Natural products are an invaluable source of chemical motifs for the inspiration and development of probes and drug leads.
-Such role has been especially prominent in anti-cancer research with ca. 50% of FDA-approved drugs since 1940 being either natural products or their derivatives.
+Such molecules are prominent in anti-cancer research with ≈50% of FDA-approved drugs since 1940 being either natural products or a derivative.

 We are currently focusing on harnessing the power of natural product architectures in chemical biology, by identifying on- and off-targets for anti-cancer entities, unveiling the underlying molecular mechanisms of target recognition, and using them as ligands for the selective delivery of cytotoxic payloads.

-The pleiotropic role of carbon monoxide (CO) as a signaling molecule in diverse biological events is now well-established.
-Exposure to exogenous CO proved beneficial in several animal disease models including acute lung, kidney and liver injury or organ transplantation.
+The pleiotropic role of carbon monoxide as a signaling molecule in diverse biological events is well established.
+Exposure to exogenous CO proved beneficial in several animal disease models, such as acute lung, kidney and liver injury, or organ transplantation.
 Issues concerning CO gaseous safety and the need for highly controlled medical facilities raises doubts over the feasibility of using CO gas in the clinic.
-As a safer alternative, CO-Releasing Molecules (CORMs) have been proposed for the controlled delivery of therapeutic CO.
+As a safer alternative, CO-releasing molecules have been proposed for the controlled delivery of therapeutic CO.

 We are exploring the immunomodulatory effects of CO as an innovative approach for the treatment of cancer.
-For this we are using our recently new discovery that protein modified with a RuII(CO)2 motif at histidine residues are able to spontaneously release CO in aqueous solution, cells and mice.
-Using a recombinant, non-immunogenic albumin protein modified with the fragment RuII(CO)2, we have shown that this conjugate can deliver specifically CO to tumour tissues while sparing healthy tissues resulting in a strong anti-tumour effect.
-The effect observed seems to be immune dependent and when combined with a conventional chemotherapeutic drug, the CO-based treatment led to cures in tumour bearing mice.
-This innovative approach has the potential to become a highly effective treatment for cancer and has been recently awarded the 2nd prize of the RSC Emerging Technologies Competition 2015.
+For this we use our recent discovery that protein modified with a RuII(CO)2 motif at histidine residues is able to spontaneously release CO in aqueous solution, cells and mice.
+By using a recombinant, non-immunogenic albumin protein modified with the fragment RuII(CO)2, we have shown that this conjugate can deliver specifically CO to tumour tissues while sparing healthy tissues, which results in a strong anti-tumour effect.
+The effect observed seems to be immune dependent and when combined with a conventional chemotherapeutic drug, the CO-based treatment led to cures in tumour-bearing mice.
+This innovative approach has the potential to become a highly effective treatment for cancer and was awarded 2nd prize in the RSC Emerging Technologies Competition 2015.

 Engineered and modified proteins hold great promise for the treatment and prevention of human diseases.
 Our research group is particularly interested in the specific delivery of toxic molecules to cancer cells and in the construction of homogenous glycoproteins as vaccines candidates.